zladdi/diff-doc-osx/README.md

 ## Known issues

+* Relative paths to documents are not supported
-Newer versions of Microsoft Office apps are sandboxed.
+* Newer versions of Microsoft Office apps are sandboxed.
 This leads to the annoying "Grant File Access" dialog to pop up for each of the documents to be compared in cases where Word does not have permission to access the respective file already.